Jake Winkle – Go Wild in Watercolour-SORRY FULLY BOOKED

 With Jake to guide you, learn how to put the life into your wildlife studies through the imaginative use of colour and dynamic brushwork.
 He will show you how to capture the light and movement in animal subjects; an invaluable skill to be used in all your watercolour work.
 You will complete two paintings during the day, exploring different styles of working.

-Includes homemade lunch, refreshments and cream tea
+Includes homemade lunch and refreshments

 About the Artist

 Jake exhibits widely in the South of England and in 2004 was a finalist in the Daily Mail’s ‘ Not the Turner Prize’ competition.
 In 2007 his work was selected for the Royal Society of British Artists exhibition in London.